California Zephyr: Amtrak era

 For most of the 1980s and 1990s, the California Zephyr operated in tandem with the Seattle-bound Pioneer and Los Angeles-bound Desert Wind.
 Since 1980, the Pioneer and Desert Wind had exchanged through coaches with the San Francisco Zephyr at Ogden.
 The exchange point was moved to Salt Lake City when the latter train became the California Zephyr.
 This created a massive train of 16 Superliner cars running from Chicago to Utah, easily the longest train Amtrak had operated outside of the Auto Train.
 Amtrak required at least four EMD F40PH locomotives to pull this behemoth over the steep grades of the Moffat subdivision.
 To ease the load, Amtrak began splitting the Pioneer from the Zephyr and Desert Wind at Denver in 1991, while the Desert Wind continued splitting from the Zephyr at Salt Lake City.
 The Pioneer and Desert Wind were both discontinued in 1997.

-The western terminus of the train was cut back to Emeryville station when Oakland Central station was closed on August 5, 1994.
+The western terminus of the train was cut back to Emeryville station when Oakland Central station closed on August 5, 1994.
 The California Zephyr was re-extended to Oakland with the opening of the Jack London Square station on May 12, 1995.
 However, this required a complicated reverse move along street running tracks to reach the wye at West Oakland.
 The train was cut back again to Emeryville on October 26, 1997.

 Service between Reno and Denver was suspended for about a month in April 2020, as part of a round of service reduction in response to the coronavirus pandemic.
 Frequency was reduced to tri-weekly in October 2020, but was restored to daily service on May 24, 2021, after additional Amtrak funding was included in the American Rescue Plan Act of 2021.
 A resurgence of the virus caused by the Omicron variant and associated staffing and equipment shortages caused Amtrak to reduce the train's service to a five days a week Tuesday through Saturday schedule from January 19 to May 23, 2022.
 As of June 2022, daily service had resumed.

-Equipment
+Rolling stock

-The California Zephyr uses equipment typical for Amtrak's long-distance trains in the Western United States:
+The California Zephyr uses Superliner equipment like Amtrak's other long-distance trains in the Western United States.
+As of 2024, a typical California Zephyr has: